Back to Blog

 Dynamic Pricing for Plumbing Operations

-Plumbing contractors charge different prices for the same work based on numerous factors - time of day, emergency status, job complexity, customer history, seasonal demand.
-A basic drain cleaning might be $150 during business hours, $225 after hours, $300 on weekends, $375 on holidays.
-Your software must handle this pricing complexity automatically, calculating the correct rate based on job parameters without requiring technicians to manually look up pricing charts.
+Plumbing contractors routinely charge different rates for the same work depending on time of day, emergency status, job complexity, customer history, and seasonal demand.
+A basic drain cleaning might run $150 during business hours, $225 after hours, $300 on weekends, and $375 on a holiday — these are illustrative ranges that vary by market, but the pricing logic is consistent across the industry.
+Software that cannot apply these rules automatically forces technicians to call the office for approval, which slows the sales conversation and signals uncertainty to the customer at exactly the wrong moment.

 Jobber offers flat rate pricing books but lacks dynamic pricing logic.
 You create price lists, technicians select services, customers pay the listed price.
 This works for simple scheduled maintenance but fails for emergency calls with time-based surcharges, complex diagnostic scenarios where pricing depends on findings, or seasonal pricing adjustments.
 You end up with technicians calling the office for pricing approval, slowing down sales and annoying customers.